coltonisgod234/coltonisgod234/README.md

 ## About the name...
 Right now, you can call me "PersonP" (/pərson.'pə/) or "predicate."
-You can also call me "Artemis," or by an even older name "Colton" if you really don't feel comfortable with those others (some day, I'll stop letting you do that!)
+You can also call me "Artemis," or my real name "Colton."

 I don't care about pronouns as long as they're actual English pronouns and not neopronouns.